This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Superwash

-Superwash -- superwashing -- is treating wool chemically so that it can be machine-washed without fear of shrinkage.
+Superwash -- superwashing -- is treating wool chemically and/or physically so that it can be machine-washed without fear of shrinkage.

 Wool is scaly, kind of like a snake.
 And those scales enable wool to absorb and then adsorb water vapor but repel liquid water, which is key to WeatherWool's All-Weather performance.
 But the downside to wool's "scaliness" is that the scales can ratchet against each other when agitated ... and the ratcheting effect only goes one way.
 So the yarns can shrink when agitated, and obviously shrinkage is a problem.
 (The scales also lend strength to wool yarn because the scales prevent fibers aligned in opposite directions from sliding across each other.)

-Superwashing eliminates the ratcheting in one or both of two ways.
+Superwashing eliminates the ratcheting in one or (usually) both of two ways.
 One general method of superwashing involves the use of acid baths to eat away at the scales ... no scales, no shrinkage due to ratcheting.
 Another superwashing method involves coating the wool fibers with a synthetic polymer so that the scales are sort of filled in and smoothed over, and again, the ratcheting is eliminated.
+In most cases, superwashed-wool has been put through and acid-bath and then coated with synthetic polymer.

 Below left is a photo of an untreated, natural wool fiber.
 The scales of the fiber are sharply defined.
 Below right is a photo of a fiber superwashed in hydrochloric acid, showing how the scales have been etched away.
 At bottom is a fiber superwashed with polymer.
 The polymer coats the entire fiber and the scales are smoothed over somewhat.